Couleslaw/Spline-Curve-Renderer/user_documentation_nehotova.md

 ## Deleting existing points
 - Existing points can be removed by selecting the 'Delete points' mode and left-clicking on them.
+- All points can be deleted by clicking on the 'Delete all' button.

 ## Moving points
 - Points can be picked up and dragged by selecting the 'Move points' mode and using the left mouse button.